Cerec veneers are a type of dental veneer. They are made by a completely different process to conventional teeth veneers.

 Basically, it is a CAD/CAM process, using very high-tech machines.
 But don't worry, the machines do their work in a different room, not in your mouth!.

-Cerec is the name of a system invented by swiss professor Dr. Werner Moermann over 25 years ago.
-He came up with two flashes of inspiration that are the basis of the Cerec system:
+Cerec is the name of a system invented by swiss professor Dr. Werner Moermann over 30 years ago.
+I personally attended one of his courses in Zurich, Switzerland.
+He came up with two flashes of inspiration 30 years ago that are the basis of the Cerec system:

 He found out that it couldn't be done with ultrasound, but swiss engineer Marco Brandestini found a way to do it with visible light.